 (Please check the latest rules on the Go Ape website when booking).

-For the Tree Top Adventure you are given a full safety briefing, and a chance to try out and demonstrate what you have learnt.
+For the TreeTop Challenge, you are given a full safety briefing and a chance to try out and demonstrate what you have learnt.

 It's not as complicated as it sounds, and there's plenty of practice before starting the course.

-Go Ape also have lots of easy to follow instructions at each obstacle, showing you exactly what to hold and what to be clipped onto.
+Go Ape also have lots of easy-to-follow instructions at each obstacle, showing you exactly what to hold and what to be clipped onto.

-There are also other rules, such as only one person on a crossing at a time, and a maximum of 3 on a tree platform.
+There are also other rules, such as only one person on a crossing at a time and a maximum of 3 on a tree platform.